Supported internships are work based study programmes. Most of the week is in a workplace of your choice, with one day at college.

-They are designed to better enable young people with are for young people with a learning difficulties and/or disabilities aged 16-24 with an Education Health and Care Plan, and who need extra help to move from college into employment.
+They are for young people aged 16 to 24 who have an Education Health and Care Plan and who need help to move into employment.

 Alan Seeley shares his experience of his internship and the positive progression he took to secure paid employment:

 Colleges currently offering supported internships:

 - Chichester College, including Brinsbury and Crawley campuses; Brighton Metropolitan College including Worthing Broadwater and Central Brighton campuses